JPSieg/MeltR/README.md

 >
 ```

-Note two things: (1) the refined fit uses more isotherms than the original iterations of the program, where we were checking the concentration optimization algorithm in Section 4.1.3, with an "accurate Ks" count of 18 instead of 14.
+Note two things: (1) the refined fit uses more isotherms than the original iterations of the program, where we were checking the concentration optimization algorithm in Section 4.1.3, with an "accurate Ks" count of 18 instead of 10 to 14.
 (2) The the thermodynamic parameters are closer to the fits with constrained "low_Ks", with a difference of about 5% in terms of the enthalpy and 1% in terms of the free energy.

 ![Refined Van't Hoff plot](https://user-images.githubusercontent.com/63312483/165550513-87659c1c-0a43-4e79-a9ef-d2b22a53e673.svg)

+##### Refined Van't Hoff plot to determine the dH and dS.

 ### 4.1.6 Advanced analysis of meltR.F outputs in R